snorrena/dropInRegistration/README.md

  email - roster status:

-    this generates an email to all users advise of the current registrations for the next game
+    this generates an email to all users advising of the current registrations for the next game

  maintenance: